 You'll want to sync up one group per list.
 If you don't want MailChimp unsubscribes affecting group membership, you'll want to duplicate your groups.

 Once you have your groups synced with MailChimp, you can send them targeted email blasts!
 Not sure what to send them?
-Check out our webinar on email marketing for ideas on building your strategy.
+Check out our webinar on email marketing for ideas on building your strategy (and then follow up with these blog posts).
 Need to send a similar email to multiple groups?
 Check out this tutorial for a how-to on replicating campaigns.

 Now that you have leads coming in from your various marketing campaigns and channels, you can track which marketing methods are converting the most customers.
 In your Leads pipeline, you can create a custom field for Lead Source to track where all of your leads are coming from.
 You’ll want to include your various marketing channels as options.

 You can customize your pipelines from the Customize Your Pipelines page under Settings.